Universality in one-dimensional hierarchical coalescence processes: An example of interval law not satisfying ( ) An example of interval law not satisfying (2.14)

-We provide here an example of a law which does not satisfy \eqref{lim_arrosto} and therefore does not fulfill the hypothesis under which our main Theorem \ref{teo2} holds.
-Furthermore we have numerically analysed the set of identities \eqref{brumsporco} with $t^{(1)}$ corresponding to this choice for the initial distribution.
-The results for the corresponding function $U^{(n)}$, displayed in Figure \ref{fig:simulazione}, strongly suggest that in this case the measure $\mu^{(n)}$ does not have a well defined limiting behavior as $n\to\infty$.
+We provide here an example of a law which does not satisfy (\ref {limarrosto}) and therefore does not fulfill the hypothesis under which our main Theorem \ref{teo2} holds.
+Furthermore we have numerically analyzed the set of identities (\ref{brumsporco}) with $t^{(1)}$ corresponding to this choice for the initial distribution.
+The results for the corresponding function $U^{(n)}$, displayed in Figure \ref{figsimulazione},